 We hold 6 Lunch & Learns throughout the year, on the last Tuesday of various months.
 We bring in expert panelists who speak on timely topics that affect our community.

 This series is a great way for alumni to continue their education after graduating, or for those not involved in LPBC to see what our organization is all about.

 We invite you to join us for the next Lunch & Learn!

 If you are familiar with our Breakthroughs Summit, then you know one of our three key issues is re-entry for ex-offenders.

 Each year, close to 3,000 inmates return to Palm Beach County from years in jail or prison.
 Without a connection to the community, as many as two-thirds of them will get into trouble again and end up behind bars within three years.
 They need jobs as they reintegrate back to society.
 The challenge is, most employers aren’t aware of many ex-offenders’ hard worth ethic and dedication to their jobs.

-This Lunch & Learn will be focused on this issue, with panelists knowledgable on the subject and eager to make a change.
+This Lunch & Learn was focused on this issue, with panelists knowledgeable on the subject and eager to make a change.